root-hunter/lenovo_bios/README.md

 | Main VarStore ID / size | `0x1234` / `0x2BC` |
 | Secondary store | `AdvanceConfig`, ID `0x1233`, size 8 |

 There is no top-level IFR `SuppressIf` surrounding the Advanced form set.
-The working hypothesis is therefore that the menu is omitted by a visibility table or registration logic in `H2OFormBrowserDxe`, rather than enabled by one obvious `SystemConfig` byte.
+This ruled out the simplest explanation: one obvious `SystemConfig` byte directly controlling the whole menu from inside the IFR.

+The relevant visibility mechanism lives in `H2OFormBrowserDxe`.
+Its form list pairs a form-set GUID with a 32-bit shown/hidden field.
+In the patch patterns, the GUID is followed by `00000000` when hidden; replacing it with `01000000` changes that entry to shown.
+The successful physical test confirmed that this visibility field is the effective runtime trigger on the tested environment.

+This distinction matters.
+The discovery was not a guessed NVRAM offset and it was not another keyboard shortcut.
+It provided a narrow runtime patch target that could be tested without writing a modified image to SPI flash.

 The IFR also contains disabled, unnamed numeric questions at `SystemConfig` offsets `0x79`, `0x80`, and `0x81`, and at `AdvanceConfig` offsets `0x00` through